 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Credit card debt is one of the most common forms of debt in Florida and throughout the country.
 People are approved for their first credit card and wind up in debt in no time.
 They are given access to money they don’t actually have and then cannot pay it back.
 Credit card debt is incredibly difficult to climb out of and it gets even worse when a married couple gets a divorce.
-Our Fort Lauderdale divorce attorney would like to discuss how credit card debt is handled in a divorce in today’s post.
+Our Fort Lauderdale divorce attorney would like to discuss how credit card debt is handled in divorce in today’s post.

 Credit Card Debt Won’t Go Away

 Credit card debt will not simply go away when you get a divorce in Florida.
 Both of you will still be responsible for any jointly held debt from the marriage.
-If there are no protections in place prior to the divorce that discuss this topic, such as a prenuptial or postnuptial agreement, you could wind up facing massive penalties for unpaid debt.
-If your former spouse fails to make payments on the debt or files for bankruptcy, you could wind up being sent to a debt collector for the full debt amount, interest, and penalties.
+If there are no protections in place prior to the divorce that discusses this topic, such as a prenuptial or postnuptial agreement, you could wind up facing massive penalties for unpaid debt.
+If your former spouse fails to make payments on the debtor files for bankruptcy, you could wind up being sent to a debt collector for the full debt amount, interest, and penalties.

 Joint Cards and Cardholders

 All of the credit card debt accrued on joint credit card accounts during a marriage will be the responsibility of both spouses even in a divorce.
-But, if one spouse is simply an added cardholder of the credit card accounts, he or she will not be responsible for the debt.
+But, if one spouse is simply an added cardholder to the credit card accounts, he or she will not be responsible for the debt.
 Being an additional cardholder means that you were simply added to the account and allowed to use it.
 You weren’t on the initial application for the credit.

 Debt Accrued in Separation

 If you decide to separate from your spouse with the goal of getting a divorce, all debt accrued from this point will be the responsibility of the spouse who makes the purchases.
-The date of separation is the date you begin living separate from one another.
+The date of separation is the date you begin living separately from one another.
 Keep strong records of all purchases you make on any of the credit cards you have in order to successfully show which debt you are responsible for and which debt your spouse is responsible for in the separation.